Bridgestone Tower

 Bridgestone Tower is an American skyscraper in Nashville, Tennessee located at 200 4th Avenue South.
-It stands 460 ft and has 30 floors.
+It stands 460 ft and has 31 floors.
 It was designed by Perkins&Will and was finished in 2017.
 The building serves as the headquarters of Bridgestone Americas, a subsidiary of Bridgestone, the global tire and rubber manufacturer.
 Throughout 2017, Bridgestone Americas consolidated many of their business units into a single building, housing nearly 2,000 employees.
 The tower is nestled between the Country Music Hall of Fame and the Schermerhorn Symphony Center, and is only a few hundred feet from Bridgestone's namesake NHL facility, Bridgestone Arena.

+History

+Bridgestone Americas, then operating as Bridgestone-Firestone, moved its headquarters from Akron, Ohio to Nashville, Tennessee in 1992.
+In November 2014, Bridgestone announced a new downtown tower to be developed by Highwoods Properties.
+Construction began after the groundbreaking ceremony on January 7, 2015.
+The tower was completed and opened in December 2017.
+In 2018, Bridgestone Tower was awarded the LEED Gold Certification for its environmentally sustainable design.